Personal Needs Allowance

 The older adult can utilize the personal needs allowance for anything they desire.
 Typically we see the personal needs allowance used mostly for haircuts, salon/hair dresser activities, clothing, magazines and books, favored-brand hygiene and toiletry products, supplements and multivitamins, vending machine snacks, birthday cards to send to family, etc…

 While a Medicaid recipient is not supposed to give gifts, we often see that some portion of the personal needs allowance might be used to purchase small knick-knacks to give to visiting grandchildren.
-The Department of Children and Families is generally not interested in these small items.
+The Department of Children and Families in Florida is generally not interested in these small items.

 What happens if the Medicaid recipient doesn’t use up their entire personal needs allowance before the end of the calendar month?

 The personal needs allowance need not all be spent before the end of the money, but the Medicaid recipient has to be careful to not let the personal needs allowance accumulate to the point where they have more than $2,000 in total assets (from all sources, not just the aggregate personal needs allowance).

 If the Medicaid recipient accumulates over $2,000 in assets, they will no longer be Medicaid eligible.
 The Medicaid recipient, or their trustee or agent under a valid durable power of attorney, must be on alert for this.
-It would be a shame to lose medicaid eligibility, even for a month, when it is just so easy to spend the personal needs allowance to prevent the older adult from being deemed medicaid ineligible.
+It would be a shame to lose Florida Medicaid eligibility, even for a month, when it is just so easy to spend the personal needs allowance to prevent the older adult from being deemed Medicaid ineligible.

 Is the personal needs allowance subject to change?